Whitmer signs bills to collect taxes on more online sales

-LANSING, Mich.
-(AP) — Gov. Gretchen Whitmer has signed legislation to ensure that Michigan’s 6% sales and use taxes are collected on more items sold through websites such as Wayfair, Overstock and Amazon.
+LANSING, MI.
+(WILX) - Gov. Gretchen Whitmer has signed legislation to ensure that Michigan’s 6% sales and use taxes are collected on more items sold through websites such as Wayfair, Overstock and Amazon.

 The laws, which Whitmer enacted on Thursday, could generate an additional $90 million in revenue per year, mostly for public schools.